 Where to Retire in Wilmington and Home Prices

-According to the NAR, the median home sale price was $246,900 in the last quarter of 2018.
-Zillow.com reports the median home value to be $223,200 during the same period.
+According to the NAR, the median home sale price was $331,900 in the 4th quarter of 2020.
 Places near the water and in desirable neighborhoods will be more.
-There are many active communities in the area (see link at right).
+There are many active communities in the area (see link at left).